KatrinaCloyd/ct-lab07/Readme.md

     * XXXXX GET by ID (id in params) - new random cocktail
         * hit the cocktail api to get random cocktail
         * send new random cocktail recipe text to user
-    * GET all users -
+    * XXXXX GET all users -
         * will get all users and return as an array
     * PUT (send new favorite) - update users fav cocktail
         * Update users favorite cocktail to whatever they send by matching on user id